weapons-and-armor

 | Raw material cost | High (imported tin) | Low (local ore) |

-The table shows that iron offered a superior strength‑to‑weight ratio once advanced smithing was mastered.
+The table illustrates that iron offered a superior strength‑to‑weight ratio once advanced smithing was mastered.
 The lower cost allowed Rome and later Macedonian armies to equip entire phalanxes with iron armor, a feat impossible with bronze.
-For the Greek hoplite, the change was gradual but decisive.
+For the Greek hoplite, the change was gradual but decisive, allowing for the mass mobilization that characterized the Peloponnesian War and the campaigns of Alexander the Great.

 Impact on Warfare and Society